TNXO-CancerDataNet/TNXO-CDN-Resources/README.md

-# CDN-OIS-Wiki
+# CDN-OIS-Resources

-Wiki page for CancerDataNet/ OIS useful cheatsheets and more.
+Documentation of helpful tools, commands, cheatsheets and more that help you to work with CDN/OIS projects.